 A Bar Billiards table is similar to a small Billiards table and comes with seven white balls and one red ball.
 The typical English game is most traditionally played on either a Sams or a Jelkes table which is 33.5 inches wide x 56-56.5 inches from spot to far corner.
 Sometimes, you see a thinner version of the Sams table that would not conform to most leagues - 30 x 60 inches.
 The tables more commonly used in the Channel Islands are made by Burroughs and Watts are believed to be 34 x 69 inches.

 Instead of pockets, holes are sunk into the table; 5 in a row across the far end of the table and four set in a diamond pattern in the rear half of the table.
 The nearest hole to the front, worth 200 points, has a black skittle in front of it which must not be toppled.
 Next up are two holes near the sides of the table that are each worth 50 points.
 Then there is a hole worth 100 points in the middle of the table.
-The holes across the end of the table score 30, 20, 10, 20 and 30 respectively.
+The holes across the end of the table score 30, 20, 10, 20 and 30 respectively (on some tables, the configuration is 10, 20, 30, 20, 10).
 Finally, there is a spot in front of the 200 hole for the red ball and a baulk line across the width of the table near the front with a small D extending forwards from it.

 The skittle arrangements can vary but the black skittle always lies in front of the 200 hole and forfeits the entire score if toppled.
 Skittles are either thin pins with a bar through the top to prevent them falling into a hole or mushroom shaped.
 Here are all known arrangements:

 The rules below assume either the first or last option but the middle option is played in the same way except that the red skittle also forfeits the entire score if toppled.